qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 symbol, categorized, graduated, rule-based and point displacement.
 For each data type (points, lines and polygons) vector symbol layer types are available (see vector_symbol_types_).
-Depending on the chosen renderer, the symbology tab provides different settings and options, that will be described in the following sections.
+Depending on the chosen renderer, the style tab provides different settings and options, that will be described in the following sections.
 The new generation symbology dialog also provides a **[Style Manager]** button which gives access to the Style Manager